 You may withdraw up to $10,000 (lifetime) from your IRA to buy, build, or rebuild your first home.

-- You cannot have present interest in a main home during the two-year period ending on the date of acquisition of the home for which the distribution is being used to buy, build, or rebuild.
+- You cannot have a present interest in a main home during the two-year period ending on the date of acquisition of the home for which the distribution is being used to buy, build, or rebuild.
 If you are married, your spouse must also meet this no-ownership requirement.

 - You may also qualify for the exemption if you’re helping your spouse, child, grandchild, or parent buy a home.

-2) Medical expenses
+2) Medical Expenses

 You may take penalty-free distributions from your IRA to pay for medical expenses that are not reimbursed by health insurance.